webranaai/webrana-cli/docs/SECURITY_AUDIT.md

 ## 📋 EXECUTIVE SUMMARY

-This document contains the security audit findings for Webrana AI CLI agent.
+This document contains the security audit findings for Webrana CLI CLI agent.
 The audit focuses on identifying vulnerabilities that could lead to:
 - Remote Code Execution (RCE)
 - Local Privilege Escalation
 - Data Exfiltration